India sets record for new COVID cases; oxygen running out

 In the western city of Ahmedabad, a man strapped to an oxygen cylinder lay in the back of a car outside a hospital as he waited for a bed, a Reuters picture showed.

-“We never thought a second wave would hit us so hard,” Kiran Mazumdar Shaw, executive chairman of the healthcare firm Biocon & Biocon Biologics, wrote in the Economic Times.
+“We never thought a second wave would hit us so hard,” Kiran Mazumdar Shaw, executive chairman of healthcare firm Biocon and subsidiary Biocon Biologics, wrote in the Economic Times.

 “Complacency led to unanticipated shortages of medicines, medical supplies and hospital beds.”